luismartinezs/luis-martinez-site/drafts/sc2-draft-1.md

 Starcraft 2 shows you that neglecting "macro" to spend more time in "micro" is always a bad idea, and should be avoided.
 I think this is true in real life too.

-Don't let the little stuff in life keep on distracting you from staying on top of your good habits.
+Don't let the little stuff in life distract you from staying on top of what matters.

 ## Establish habits designed to move you forward in life

-To be on top of macro players do a series of tasks or "rotations" routinely every few seconds.
+To be on top of macro, players do a series of tasks or "rotations" routinely every few seconds.
 These rotations are known as a "macro cycles".

 Thus, success in Stracraft 2 needs good "macro cycles" performed routinely.
 Success in life too needs "habit rotations" that performed routinely move you forward and lead to good outcomes.